Red Scapular of the Passion: Approval

 Sister Apolline's spiritual director advised her to write a letter describing her experiences to Jean-Baptiste Etienne, Superior-General of the Congregation of the Mission (Vincentians).
 Etienne did not, at first, attach any particular importance to Sister Apolline's revelations, but being in Rome the following year, brought up the subject to Pope Pius IX.
 Much to Etienne's surprise the pope made no objection to the devotion being adopted, and even encouraged it, because of its message of redemption and mercy.
 Pius approved the use of the scapular by a rescript on June 25, 1847.
 He further granted to the priests of the Congregation of the Mission the faculty of blessing the scapular and investing the faithful with it.
 The Superior-General was allowed to communicate the faculty of blessing and investing the scapular to priests outside the Vincentian order and such a scapular can now be invested by any Catholic priest.

-Sister Apolline later served in Caen and Montolieu, where she died 23 February 1895.